Do you have a wood repair project that requires holes or cracks to be filled?

 It’s incredibly quick, simple and durable.
 Plus, a wood repair made with sawdust and glue is inexpensive and rewarding to know that it was done with a “like material”.

 Before getting started I would like to mention that this filler is not recommended for any kind of structural repairs.

 The image below shows a good example of where I often use sawdust and glue as a filler.
-This is the bottom of a chair rail that will be repaired with this technique.
+This is the bottom of an upholstered chair that will be repaired with this technique.

-Having been re-upholstered numerous times, you can see the rail had become chewed up from all the tacks.
+Having been upholstered numerous times, you can see the rail was chewed up from all the tacks.
 To make sure new upholstery tacks will hold properly, I use a homemade wood putty mixed from sawdust and glue.

 - Wood glue

 - Putty knife

 Just about any wood glue will work to make this filler.
 Wood glue (yellow or white), hide glue and even epoxy glue.
 Because epoxy glue dries quickly, I use it on smaller repairs.